-Class Q and Class V Known Good Die - die fabricated, tested, and qualified in compliance with ML-PRF-38535 QML Class Q or Class V and specified in a Standard Microcircuit Drawing (SMD).
-RNA is available.
+Class Q and Class V Known Good Die - die fabricated, tested, and qualified in compliance with ML-PRF-38535 QML Class Q or Class V and specified in a Standard Microcircuit Drawing (SMD), RHA is available.

-Military and Space Grade Tested Die - Tested Die fabricated on a ML-PRF-38535 certified manufacturing line and tested for DC and functional performance only at ambient temporature.
+Military and Space Grade Tested Die - Tested Die fabricated on a ML-PRFsted for DC and functional pe ambient temperature.
 Legacy

-Known Good Die (KGD) - commercial grade die specified for full performance over a specified temperature range.
-Commercial Tested Die (TD) - commercial grade die tested for DC and functional
+Known Good Die (KGD) - commercial grade die specified for full performance of Commercial Tested Die (TD) - commercial grade die tested for DC and functional

 Figure 5.
-Texas Instruments die categories.
+Texas Instruments die categories

-An example flow of a QML-V die is shown in Figure 6.
+An example flow of a OML-V die is shown in Figure 6.

 Figure 6.
-Texas Instruments example QML-V die flow.
+Texas Instruments example OML-V die flow

-TI's datapack available for QML die includes the data for Group C, wafer lot acceptance (Class V only), and Group E (radiation-hardness-assured only).
-However, the attributes (yield) and variables (read and record) are not available.
+TI's datapack available for QML die includes the data for Group C. wafer lot acceptance (Class V only), and Group E (radiation-hardness-assured only).
+However, the attributes (vield) and variables (read and record) are not available.
 TI does not offer catalog burned-in die at this time.
 TI does perform testing at multiprobe-for example, VBOX, GOI, and IDDQ-to ensure quality of the die.
-Wafer fabrication includes engineering parametric testing (test structures), wafer-level reliability testing (WLR), and outlier controls.
-During feasibility studies, a candidate for die sale is evaluated for packaged-device electrical-yield performance and operational life without burn-in.
+Wafer fabrication includes engineering parametric testing (test structures), wafer-level reliability testing (WLR) and outlier controls.
+During feasibility studies a candidate for die sale is evaluated for packaged-device electrical-yield performance and operational life without burn-in.
 If either is deemed unsuitable, the device will not be released in die sale.